-Kimberley H. Vogel, age 54, has been a director since February 19, 2020.
-Ms. Vogel is a member of our audit, compensation and management succession and IT/cybersecurity committees.
-She was President, Co-Founder and director of BaseVenture Investing, Inc., a cloud-based software company that develops investment management solutions for financial reporting, data visualization, and process management in San Rafael, CA from 2014 to 2019, serving as Transitional President in 2019 after the company was sold to Fidelity National Information Services, Jacksonville, FL (FIS).
+Ms. Vogel was President, Co-Founder and director of BaseVenture Investing, Inc., a cloud-based software company that develops investment management solutions for financial reporting, data visualization, and process management in San Rafael, CA from 2014 to 2019, serving as Transitional President in 2019 after the company was sold to Fidelity National Information Services, Jacksonville, FL (FIS).
 From 2005 to 2014, Ms. Vogel served as Chief Financial Officer at mFoundry, a provider of mobile banking and mobile payment services in Larkspur, CA. FIS purchased mFoundry in 2013.

-Ms. Vogel holds an MBA from the Harvard Business School and an undergraduate degree in accounting from Saint Mary's College of California.
-She is a member of the board of directors of Triple Point Venture Growth BDC Corp.
-(NYSE: TPVG), Menlo Park, CA, an externally-managed business development company focused on providing customized debt financing and equity investments to venture growth stage companies in technology and other high growth industries; Forge Global Holdings, Inc. (NYSE: FRGE), San Francisco, CA, a provider of marketplace infrastructure, data services and technology solutions for private market participants; and Zachaphie, Inc., San Francisco, CA, a privately held company involved in real estate.
-She also serves on the board of trustees of Saint Mary's College of California, Moraga, CA. Ms. Vogel is a Certified Public Accountant.
+Ms. Vogel is a member of the board of directors of Triple Point Venture Growth BDC Corp.
+(NYSE: TPVG), Menlo Park, CA, an externally-managed business development company focused on providing customized debt financing and equity investments to venture growth stage companies • Compensation and Management Succession in technology and other high growth industries; Forge Global Holdings, Inc. (NYSE: FRGE), San Francisco, CA, a provider of marketplace infrastructure, data services and technology solutions for private market participants; and Zachaphie, Inc., San Francisco, CA, a privately held company involved in real estate.
+In addition, she serves on the board of trustees of Saint Mary's College of California, Moraga, CA. Ms. Vogel is a Certified Public Accountant.

 We have nominated Ms. Vogel based on her financial and accounting background and her experience with financial services technology issues and challenges; particularly her understanding of developments in the fintech industry and such industry's impact on the delivery of, and competition for, bank services.
-This experience also allows her to serve on our audit committee as a financial expert.
+Her background and experience also allows her to serve on our audit committee as a financial expert.